-One of the main advantage of using PyDriller to mine software repositories, is that is highly configurable.
-Let's start with selecting which commit to analyze.
+One of the main advantage of using PyDriller to mine software repositories, is that it is highly configurable.
+We will now see all the options that once can pass to RepositoryMining.

 3.1 Selecting projects to analyze

 The only required parameter of RepositoryMining is path\to\repo, which specifies the repo(s) to analyze.
 It must be of type str or List[str], meaning analyze only one repository or more than one.